NightLum-Studio/Runator/README.md

 The runic alphabet used in this project is called **Hinofiori Futhorc**.

-It is a modern extension of the Elder Futhark adapted to represent the full Slavic alphabet while preserving the visual style of traditional runes.
+Hinofiori Futhorc is a modern extension of the Elder Futhark, adapted to represent the full Slavic alphabet while preserving the visual style of traditional runes.

 ## Features

-- Transliterate text into the Jarorun rune alphabet
+- Transliterate Latin and Cyrillic text into Hinofiori Futhorc runes
 - Simple and minimal interface
 - Designed for creative and worldbuilding use
 - Useful for games, lore creation, and fictional languages